ngokchaoho/Amazon-Ratings-and-Reviews/README.md

 Step 17:

-Get back to the terminal and enter `python Amazon.py`.
-Enter Product_ID prompted.
+Get back to the terminal and enter `python Amazon.py '1101878193'`.
+The quoted part is the Product_ID, you can change it to anything you want to grab.
+After that, the terminal will show a bunch of insecure reuest warning.
+Finally, you will obtain one output.txt file, one ratings.txt file and one output.jpeg file in your Amazon-Ratings-and-Reviews-master folder.